 If adaptive hyper-media has to be realized, where the navigation support system presents different information for different users, more advanced architectures have to be applied.
-There are (at least) three different basic possible software architectures to be considered to realize such an adaptive navigation support denoted in figure 3.1 as architectures no. 2,3 and 4.2
+There are (at least) three different basic possible software architectures to be considered to realize such an adaptive navigation support denoted in figure 3.1 as architectures no. 2,3 and 4^{2}

 One possibility, architecture 2 in figure 3.1, is to install a software on the client side, denoted as 'AC' in the figure (AC = agent component on the client's side).
 This software can be a specially developed browser software or a plug-in for an existing browser software (section 2.1.3).
 It can also be a software communicating with the existing browser software.
-Such an archi-
+Such an architecture makes it possible to register the searching behavior of an individual

-$^{^2}$ More advanced architectures are conceivable as described in the discussion in section 3.7.
+$^{^{2}}$ More advanced architectures are conceivable as described in the discussion in section 3.7.